-DMA transfers to the analog output FIFO buffer are supported with the board operating as bus master.
+DMA transfers to the analog output FIFO buffer are supported with the board operating as bus master and with local bursting disabled.
 Table 3.10-1 illustrates a typical PCI register configuration that would control a non-chaining, non-incrementing DMA transfer, and in which a PCI interrupt is generated when the transfer has been completed.
 Bit 02 in the PCI Command register (04h) must be set HIGH to select the bus mastering mode.
 Refer to the PCI-9080 data manual for a detailed description of these registers.